-ODF has agreements with Army Corps of Engineers (ACE) for wildfire protection.
+- ODF and BLM have agreements with Bureau of Reclamation (BOR) for wildfire protection. - ODF has agreements with Army Corps of Engineers (ACE) for wildfire protection.

-D. Unprotected lands:
+Unprotected lands:

 There are approximately 1,746,730 acres of unprotected land across Oregon State.
-Unprotected lands are lands for which there is no agreement with an established fire protection organization such as a Rural Fire Department, a Fire Protective Association, a Municipal Fire Department, a Rangeland Fire Protective Association, a county, the ODF, or federal agency.
+Unprotected lands are lands for which there is no agreement with an established fire protection organization such as a Rural Fire Department, a Fire Protective Association, a Municipal Fire Department, a Rangeland Fire Protective Association, a county, the ODF, or Federal agency.
 When wildland fires occur on unprotected lands and fire threaten any agencies resource values, there is discretion to engage in fire suppression activities to protect those resource values consistent with their agency polices.